New Analysis Shows Lamar Smith's Accusations On Climate Data Are Wrong

 Re: (Score:2)

-Unless I'm missing something, the graph in the Ars article is hilarious.
-The red and blue lines agree no better in the "new and improved" fiction than they do in (what I hope is) the actual data, but now they point in the right direction, and that's what really matters.
+It's impossible for this to be wrong - unless Newton's first law is wrong.
+Because this IS Newton's first law.

-Is this the end then?
-The last uncorrupted dataset has fallen now?
-Are we finally ready to start executing the unbelievers
+You're right, thanks to global warming we are already seeing mosquito born illnesses like Zika and Malaria massively expanding the ranges where they occur.
+Think about the poor human killing mosquitos !
+Do not let the cold keep them confined to small areas.
+Let them spread and live long prosperous lives killing babies !

-Thrid party review (Score:2)
+Thrid party review (Score:5, Informative)

 The evaluation was performed by a third party that is not associated with NOAA.
 In fact, lead author Zeke is associated with the Berkeley BEST skeptics [nytimes.com] that were once the darlings of the climate contrarian movement [nytimes.com] - until the results of their audit were released and ended up confirming the consensus position.

 Regarding the graph, what you are looking at is the difference between the reference and the reconstruction.
 A negative trend means the reconstruction is lower than the reference.
-A positive trend m
+A positive trend means that the reconstruction is higher than the reference.
+A zero trend means that the reconstruction is bang on.
+You'll notice that the ERSSTv4 matches the instrumentally homogeneous reference datasets quite well.
+That's a good thing!